-I do occasionally make custom dolls and enjoy the process of working with a client to make a doll.
-If you are interested in a little jenny wren custom doll please contact me at firstname.lastname@example.org
+I do take small numbers of commissions and enjoy the process of working with a client to make a doll.
+If you are interested in commissioning a little jenny wren doll please contact me at firstname.lastname@example.org

 What are the types of dolls you make?